-The exposure draft comment period closed in July 2024 and the IASB continued to redeliberate the proposals at its July and September 2025 meetings.
+The exposure draft comment period closed in July 2024 and the IASB continued to redeliberate the proposals at its October and December 2025 meetings.

-At its July and September 2025 meetings, the IASB discussed feedback related to the disclosure of proposed performance and expected synergy information and the auditability of this information.
-No decisions were made with relation to these topics.
+At its October and December 2025 meetings, the IASB discussed feedback on proposals related to the disclosure of proposed performance and expected synergy information and the auditability of this information.
+No decisions were made with relation to these topics in Q4 2025.